 Glaucoma is a group of neurodegenerative eye diseases that leads to damage of the optic nerve (the bundle of nerve fibers that carries information from the eye to the brain), which can then lead to vision loss and possibly blindness.
 Glaucoma is a leading cause of irreversible blindness in the United States and the world.
-Globally, 60.5 million had glaucoma in 2010.
-Given the aging of the world's population, this number may increase to almost 80 million by 2020.
+In 2020, about 80 million people have glaucoma worldwide, and this number is expected to increase to over 111 million by 2040.

 Alzheimer’s disease (AD) is the most common cause of dementia.
 Like glaucoma, it is a neurodegenerative disease and is characterized by specific changes in the brain.
 A definitive diagnosis requires the presence of clinical dementia to the extent that impairs daily activities, as well as two hallmarks of the disease: neurofibrillary tangles that occur inside of the brain cells, and amyloid beta plaques, which are found outside of the brain cells.
 Worldwide, 50 million people are believed to be living with Alzheimer's disease or other dementias.By 2050, the numbers could exceed 152 million.
 Every 3 seconds, a new case of dementia occurs somewhere in the world.

 Both diseases affect older populations and involve selective loss of certain types of neurons.
 They are both neurodegenerative, chronic, and progressive diseases that are age-related and cause irreversible neuronal cell loss.
 They are both also major public health concerns as the population of the United States ages.
 Glaucoma and AD are thought to share, at least in part, some common features as both are age-related neurodegenerative diseases.

 Is there a higher frequency of glaucoma in patients with Alzheimer’s disease?